lucavisinelli/academic-kickstart/content/home/publications.md

 weight = 50  # Order that this section will appear.

-title = "Selected Publications" subtitle = "Ten representative publications.
-For full list of publications and preprints with bibliometric details see my INSPIRE profile [http://inspirehep.net/author/profile/L.Visinelli.1], my ADS profile, and my Google Scholar profile"
+title = "Selected Publications" subtitle = "Ten representative publications"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.